Pearly Penile Papules

-No, penile pearly papules are not genital warts.
+No, pearly penile papules are not genital warts.
 Genital warts are caused by various types of human papillomavirus (HPV).
-HPV is a sexually transmitted disease and is thus contagious.
-HPV are small, flat to dome-shaped to cauliflower shaped growths that can develop on or around the genitals (penis & scrotum, vulva), anus, groin, thighs, lips, mouth, tongue and throat.
+HPV is a sexually transmitted infection and is thus contagious.
+HPV are small, flat /dome-shaped/cauliflower shaped growths that can develop on or around the genitals (penis & scrotum, vulva), anus, groin, thighs, lips, mouth, tongue and throat.
 Some HPV types can cause the wart or warts to evolve into squamous cell carcinoma, a type of skin cancer that requires complete eradiction.

 If you have any lumps or bumps in your genital area and/or you are concerned that you may have PPP or HPV or Moluscum Contagiosum (another viral condition), then you should make an appointment with us to establish an accurate diagnosis.
 Diagnosis is usually by visual exam (by an experienced dermatologist).

 What is the treatment for Pearly Penile Papules?

 Usually, no treatment is needed, but if desired they can be cosmetically removed.
 PPP does not go away by itself and cannot be removed by home remedies or over-the-counter “wart removers”.
 Such “wart removers” are not intended for more sensitive genital skin.
 Laser &/or electrosurgical ablation is our preferred method of removal.
 In office, a topical anesthetic is applied to the areas to be treated; then, the PPP lesions are ablated (removed) painlessly by the above methods.
 One or more treatment sessions may be required, but usually only one.
 PPP removal is usually permanent and or long-lasting.
-However, rarely new PPP lesions may appear or return after several or more years and thus, may require touch-up treatments, but usually not.
+However, rarely new PPP lesions may appear or return after several or more years and thus, you may require touch-up treatments, but usually not.
 Insurance does not cover the treatment of asymptomatic PPP lesions.

 Most patients are treated in one simple consultation/treatment appointment without discomfort and are able to discreetly drive themselves to and from the appointment.